Oak frame extensions come in a variety of styles, but always deliver on bringing the warmth and character of this natural material to your home.

 Traditionally, the frame would have been infilled with wattle and daub, or brick.
 Today, the oak frame is encased within a system such as SIPs (structural insulated panels) or timber panels.
 This allows extensions to meet Building Regulations standards for thermal efficiency.

 This encapsulation system also means that extensions can be clad in a variety of materials.
-So an oak frame extension can still be an option in a stone belt region where the planners may insist on a local stone cladding, for example.
+This means an oak frame extension can still be an option in a stone belt region where the planners may insist on a local stone cladding, for example.

 Render and timber cladding are also options, so is brick (although heavier claddings such as brick and stone often have to be built off their own foundations).